 Additionally, consider reviewing your boat insurance policy.

-• Take Measures to Safeguard Your Business: Hurricane can wreak havoc on anything and your business is no different.
+• Take Measures to Safeguard Your Business: Hurricanes can wreak havoc on anything and your business is no different.
 So, preparing yourself in advance is the key.

 ➢ Develop an emergency business continuity and response plan.
 In the event of a hurricane, this will enable you to recover quickly.